rishabhsati94/Nest/README.md

 ## Relation

 - Create one Flavour Entity
-- Create Realation from Coffee Entity with Flavor Entity
+- Create Relation from Coffee Entity with Flavor Entity
 - Use Flavor Entity in Coffee Service file

 ## Cascading Insert and Update